snowdriftcoop/snowdrift/DATABASE-MANAGEMENT.md

 ### More database operations

-To see all the commands sdb.hs supports, run:
+To see all the commands build.sh supports, run:

-    ./sdb.hs help
+    ./build.sh help